February 2025 marked the release of the Adobe AI Assistant in Acrobat, and it instantly caught my attention.

 Akin to all other Adobe software, you can gain access to the AI Assistant in Adobe Acrobat by getting a subscription.
 Here are the options available to you if you want to leverage this innovative tool:

-I first used this tool on a 30-page document in PDF format and received a summary within 15 seconds.
-I particularly enjoyed how clear and easily digestible the summary turned out to be, covering all essential points while still providing enough context for me to not feel lost.
+I first used this tool on a 30-page contract in PDF format and received a summary within 15 seconds.
+I particularly enjoyed how clear and easily digestible the summary turned out to be, covering all essential points while still providing enough context for me not to feel lost.
 Such a level of convenience can save hours of your time, especially if you need to quickly process multiple documents.

 If you want to learn how to use Adobe Acrobat AI Assistant as a chatbot, this is the feature for you, as it allows you to ask specific questions about your PDF files.
 For example, when I was putting together a contract, I inquired: “What is the termination clause?” and “Does this contract have a confidentiality agreement?” and the AI provided relevant information by quickly analyzing the document’s contents.

-I greatly appreciated Adobe AI Assistant’s capability to clearly cite and reference sources for the generated information.
+I greatly appreciated Adobe AI Assistant’s capability to cite and reference sources for the generated information.
 This makes everything more transparent, which is relevant for situations when the AI gets data from external sources to respond to my inquiries.

 That said, I feel like I rarely see the Acrobat PDF editor take advantage of its tool, as it usually only pops up when I’m asking general questions rather than file-specific ones.

 The Adobe Acrobat AI Assistant has significantly streamlined the process of looking for specific information or subjects by just asking.
-When going through a long manual, I requested the AI to “find the troubleshooting passage” or “locate the section about setup”, which saved precious minutes of my time.
+When going through a long camera manual, I asked the AI to “find the troubleshooting passage” or “locate the section about how to connect the camera to PC”, which saved precious minutes of my time.
+This PDF organizer is also excellent at finding standard sections like “introduction,” “conclusion,” or “references, which makes my life even easier.

 |